 |The City Hall High Block also housed the first public library and art museum in Hong Kong.
 Being the first public library in Hong Kong, the City Hall Public Library was officially opened on 5 March 1962.
 It is also one of the first six public libraries which apply the Radio Frequency Identification (RFID) technology to provide readers with convenient and efficient smart identification self-charging and self-returning services.
 Its facilities and services have expanded over the past five decades.
 Various computer facilities are provided to facilitate the search, reservation and renewal of library materials, as well as the use of electronic resources, databases and digitalised audio-visual materials.
 Its collection increases from an initial stock of 20 000 items to over 537 000 items, and special reference libraries and thematic collections, such as the Business and Industry Library, the Creativity and Innovation Resource Centre, and the Basic Law Library have been set up.
 In mid-2014, the Cultural and Historical Resources Corner of Central and Western District was also established to provide information on the culture, history and community development of the District.

 The inauguration of the Hong Kong City Hall also gave birth to modern museum services in Hong Kong.
-The Hong Kong Art Gallery and Museum, which is the predecessor of the Hong Kong Museum of History and the Hong Kong Museum of Art, was located on the 10th and 11th floors of the High Block.
-With an increasing number of exhibition programmes and museum collections after years of acquisition and collection efforts, the Hong Kong Art Gallery and Museum was officially split into the two said museums and relocated to Tsim Sha Tsui for further enhanced services.
+City Museum and Art Gallery, the predecessor of the Hong Kong Museum of History and the Hong Kong Museum of Art, was located on the top floors of the High Block.
+With an increasing number of exhibition programmes and museum collections after years of acquisition and collection efforts, City Museum and Art Gallery was officially split into the two said museums and relocated to Tsim Sha Tsui for further enhanced services.

 |For the people of Hong Kong, the significance of the Hong Kong City Hall goes far beyond the boundaries of arts and culture.
 This 1960s building remains a landmark of the Central District.
 While the shrine at the Memorial Garden houses records of wartime sufferings in the territory, the Marriage Registry, which was opened in the same year as the City Hall, bears witness to an important milestone for countless couples who have moved on to a new stage in their life.